Jackson-Reed High School: Attendance boundary

 However, nearly 30% of the student body lives outside the school's boundaries.
-Those students come from all parts of the District.
-In all, students come to Jackson-Reed from 40 different schools in the city.
+Those students come from all parts of the District, and students come to Jackson-Reed from 40 different schools in the city.

 Many of the students live in poor neighborhoods near the school.
-Tenleytown, the neighborhood surrounding Jackson-Reed has a median family income of over $80,000 as of 2012.
+Tenleytown, the neighborhood surrounding Jackson-Reed, has a median family income of over $80,000 as of 2012.

-The school's student body is ethnically mixed: 32% African American, 34% Caucasian, 22% Latin American, and 6% Asian American.
+The school's student body is ethnically mixed: 29% African American, 38% Caucasian, 24% Latin American, and 4% Asian American.

-Nearly 22% of the students receive free and reduced lunch benefits.
+12% of the students receive free and reduced lunch benefits.

 Curriculum

-Students are required to complete 24 credits for graduation, including courses in Art, English, Health and Physical Education, Mathematics through Calculus, Music, Science, Social Studies, and World Languages.
+Students are required to complete 24 credits for graduation, including courses in Art, English, Health and Physical Education, Mathematics, Music, Science, Social Studies, and World Languages.